rocker-org/website/images/devcontainer/images.md

 To install the R package on the Dockerfile, please refer to [the Extending images page](../../use/extending.md).

-When used with a Dockerfile, the `devcontainer.json` file must be rewritten to refer to the Dockerfile.
+When using a combination of a `devcontainer.json` and a Dockerfile, the `devcontainer.json` file must be rewritten to refer to the Dockerfile.

 ```{.json filename=".devcontainer/devcontainer.json"}
 {